takeshape/takeshape-starter-auth0-stripe/README.md

       ![Navigating to the JSON schema](./images/nav-to-json.png)

       - In your project's JSON schema, you'll find a root-level `indexedShapes` object.
 This is where your API indexing is configured.
-To trigger indexing whenever a webhook event fires, add a new object to your `triggers` array as shown below:
+Set up the `triggers` array as shown below to reindex your products whenever they change in Stripe.
+This uses the Stripe webhook you set up earlier.
       ```
       {
          "query": "list",